March 5, 2020

 Note that, unlike the minimum requirement, the Plan’s actuary would not adjust the maximum amount for interest if the employer funds it after the valuation date.

 So, what does the calculation mean?
-Essentially, the employer may fund the value of benefit increases over the coming year plus 150% of the Plan liability.
+Essentially, the employer may fund the value of benefit increases over the coming year plus 150% of the Plan liability (reduced by Plan assets).
 Additionally, the employer may fund the entire amount of expected future salaries increases.

 The maximum contribution generally provides a lot of room for the employer to overfund their Plan.
 As suggested, it’s important that employers take advantage of this during good years to minimize contribution requirements in downturns.

 Before discussing how investment experience affects the Defined Benefit maximum deductible contribution, let’s run through an example.

 Here is an illustration of how the maximum deductible contribution works.
 Let’s assume the following facts: